Over 6 million children have been diagnosed with ADHD in the United States and continue to increase.

 These are a limited number of side effects.
 If you find you’re experiencing these regularly, reach out to your doctor so they can fine-tune your dosage.

-Cognitive behavioral therapy (CBT) is also a form of treatment.
+Cognitive behavioral treatment (CBT) is also a form of treatment.
 CBT has long been effective for treating several mental health issues like depression, anxiety, ADHD, and other mental health problems.
 People can choose CBT over medication if they are having adverse reactions to specific meds, but CBT together with medication is a positive and impactful treatment in most cases.

 Adult ADD and ADHD: Takeaway